Apple Cider Kefir Recipe

 If you want…

-And on you go.
-I find that juice kefir has a hard time catching if I go past 5-7 transfers.
-You’ll learn as you go by how it smells and tastes.
-My experience is that the better I take care of those first initial batches (#1, #2, etc.) then the more vitality I can squeeze out of them.
+Onwards you go …. juice kefir has a hard time “catching” if I go past 5-7 transfers.
+You’ll learn as you go by the smell and taste.
+My experience is that the better care given to initial batches #1, #2, etc. the more vitality you can squeeze out of them.

-*Body Ecology’s kefir starter contains strong strains of probiotics.
-Most probiotics on the market today can be destroyed by antibiotics, fluoride, stomach acid, chlorinated water, etc. before they reach the gut, the probitoics in this starter often do not.
-They remain intact, so that they can make home in our intestines and keep us balanced and healthy ?
-Also, the lactobacillus bacteria and strains of beneficial yeast found in this starter are sturdy enough to make transfers possible.
-They give you more bang for your buck.
+*Body Ecology kefir starter is what I use and recommend.
+This product contains strong strains of probiotics known to not get destroyed by antibiotics, fluoride, stomach acid, or chlorinated water; successfully reaching gut in intact state to make home in your intestines where they work to keep gut balanced and hopefully healthy.
+Lactobacillus bacteria and strains of beneficial yeast in this starter are sturdy enough to make transfers possible.
+More bang for your buck!

 Reference